Total Least Square Optimal Analytic Signal by Structure Tensor for N-D images: Gradient of phase in N-D

-The direction of phase gradient remains discontinuous across neighborhoods with wave vectors in the Analytic Signal hyper-plane\footnote{This follows from $\nabla\Phi^{LS}=\pm \bom $ being in the hyper-plane, which creates the discontinuity in the FT domain. }.
-This means that while $\|\nabla\Phi^{LS} \|$ is continuous for use in applications (e.g. it can be smoothed) when implemented via compound gradient, $\nabla\Phi^{LS} $ is not continuous.
-Compound gradient achieves continuity of norms of gradients but falls short of providing the same for their directions.

-We suggest the {\em LS tensor of phase}, as an alternative to gradient of phase and a remedy to its directional discontinuity, in applications.
-This is defined as the (infinitesimal) Linear Symmetry Tensor of Phase here next.
-The phase is then implemented as LS tensor driven phase, whereas the gradient is implemented as compound gradient.

-The choice and effect of $ \gamma $ is discussed further below.
-For now we set $ \gamma=0$ to ease the discussion.
+Compound gradient achieves continuity of $\|\nabla\Phi^{\bST}\| $ but falls short of providing it for the direction.
+This is remedied by CST of phase being the (infinitesimal) Structure Tensor applied to ST Phase,

-In 2D, LS tensor is equivalent to complex squaring of the gradient \cite{bigun87london}, when the gradient is represented as a complex number i.e. $(\tilde\nabla\Phi^{LS})^2 $.
+In 2D, this is equivalent to complex squaring of the (compound) gradient \cite{bigun87london}, when it is seen as a complex number i.e. $(\tilde\nabla\Phi^{\bST})^2 $.
 The tensor is illustrated in Fig. \ref{fg:phsr_Daleth_COMP_omest}, with hue depicting the direction of ``squared gradients''.
-That neither magnitude nor direction suffer from hyper-plane artifacts is evidenced by the image.
-Additionally, this tensor can be averaged (as opposed to $ \nabla \Phi^{LS} $ vectors), suggesting better estimates of the local direction {\em and } the scale, $2\pi/\| \bom\| $ \cite{bigun16lasvegas},\cite{lindeberg98}.
-An application of this representation of phase gradients showing its usefulness is readily presented in the next section.
+That neither magnitude nor direction suffer from hyperplane artifacts is evidenced by the image.
+Additionally, this tensor can be averaged (as opposed to $ \nabla \Phi^{\bST} $ vectors), suggesting better estimates of the local direction {\em and } the scale, $\| \bom\| $ \cite{bigun16lasvegas},\cite{lindeberg98}.

-In applications, when averaging $ \nabla \Phi^{LS}\nabla^T \Phi^{LS} $, the highest absolute frequencies will dominate the average due to the inherent squaring and cross products in the tensor.
-To give absolute frequencies uniform weight, when used in subsequent operations, e.g. averaging, one could use $ \|\bom \|^{-1} \nabla \Phi^{LS}\nabla^T \Phi^{LS} $ which corresponds to $\gamma=1 $ in (\ref{eq:cls}).
-Generally, to have steerable weights of scales comprised in local images can be desirable in applications, e.g. higher weights to low absolute frequencies, which can be achieved by using different values of $\gamma $.
-This adaptation is also known as gamma correction from computer display technologies which try to render color synthesis to match human expectations.